Princeadxisrael/Rug_NFT_Mint/README.md

-# NFT Mint With Metaplex, Umi
+# SPL Mint With Metaplex, Umi, Solana web3 js

 Within this project, we generated an NFT image and minted an NFT using the Metaplex NFT protocol standard